Board of Governors

 Dame Denise Holt

 Dame Denise Holt joined Nuffield Health in 2013, having previously acted as British Ambassador to Mexico and Spain.
+She is a member of the Board Integrated Governance Committee.
 After leaving the Foreign and Commonwealth Office, where she was Global Human Resources Director, Dame Denise developed a non-executive portfolio in the private and public sector, and with not-for-profit organisations.
 Dame Denise also has experience of working with a number of healthcare organisations, which is invaluable to Nuffield Health.
 Her special interest in the challenges faced by an ageing society, are particularly pertinent.

 John Evans FRICS

 John was elected the Honorary President of Nuffield Health in 2010, having been a member of Nuffield Health since 1983 and a Governor from 1988-2010.
 John was Chairman of the Trustees of the Nuffield Health Pension and Life Assurance Scheme from June 2001 to December 2011.

 He is a consultant to and was previously senior partner in the firm of Beresford Adams Commercial (Chartered Surveyors).
 He is also a member of the Council of the University of Chester and is chairman of its Finance & General Purposes Committee.
 John lives in Cheshire and has a long association with the Nuffield Health Grosvenor Hospital in Chester.